OmicEra/OmicLearn/docs/source/USING.md

 ## Sidebar: Selecting Parameters

-OmicLearn has a large variety of options to choose from which are detailed in the [methods wiki](https://github.com/MannLabs/OmicLearn/wiki/METHODS).
+OmicLearn has a large variety of options to choose from which are detailed in the [methods](METHODS.md).
 The parameters can be selected in the sidebar.

 Moreover, after changing the parameters, you are asked to re-run the analysis.
 Each analysis result will be stored in the [`Session History` section](#checking-the-session-history).